Canadian Institute for Advanced Research: 20th century

+21st century

 In 2004, Geoffrey Hinton began leading CIFAR's Neural Computation & Adaptive Perception program.
 Its members included Yoshua Bengio and Yann LeCun, among other neuroscientists, computer scientists, biologists, electrical engineers, physicists, and psychologists.
 Together, they confirmed Hinton's conviction about the power of neural networks when they created computing systems that mimicked human intelligence.
 Today, the three are widely acknowledged as the pioneers of deep learning.
-In 2019, the Association for Computing Machinery (ACM), named Hinton, Bengio and LeCun as recipients of the 2018 ACM A.M.
+In 2019, the Association for Computing Machinery (ACM) named Hinton, Bengio and LeCun as recipients of the 2018 ACM A.M.
 Turing Award for conceptual and engineering breakthroughs that have made deep neural networks a critical component of computing.

 In April 2012, the United Nations Sustainable Development Solutions Network published the first World Happiness Report co-authored by CIFAR Senior Fellow John F. Helliwell at the University of British Columbia; Lord Richard Layard, Director of the Well-Being Programme at LSE's Centre for Economic Performance; and Professor Jeffrey Sachs, Director of The Earth Institute at Columbia University, Director of the SDSN, and Special Advisor to the UN Secretary General.

-In 2017, the Government of Canada renewed and enhanced its funding for CIFAR, investing $35 million over the next five years.
+In 2017, Innovation, Science and Economic Development Canada (ISED) renewed and enhanced its funding for CIFAR, investing $35 million over five years.
 The government also announced that CIFAR will administer a $125 million Pan-Canadian Artificial Intelligence Strategy for research and talent.
+In 2022, CIFAR announced the second phase of the Pan-Canadian Artificial Intelligence Strategy, which includes up to $208 million in federal support to CIFAR over ten years.

+Notable people

+CIFAR has been led by a series of notable Presidents: Fraser Mustard from 1982 to 1996, J. Stefan Dupré from 1996 to 2000, Chaviva Hošek from 2001 to 2012, and Alan Bernstein from 2012 to 2022.
+The current President, as of 2023, is Stephen Toope.

-Since the institute's inception, 20 Nobel laureates have been associated with CIFAR.
+Since the institute's inception, 23 Nobel laureates have been associated with CIFAR.